makeswift/makeswift/examples/bigcommerce/README.md

 - Navigate to the "Home" page on the left to test out the custom "Header" and "Product list" components

   - The "Header" is a functional cart integrated with the BigCommerce API
   - The "Product list" is a list of products from BigCommerce.
-To customize the category or count of products to show, select the "Product list" and update the right panels labeled 'Category' and 'Count' respectively.
+To customize the category or number of visible products, select the "Product list" and update the panels to the right labeled 'Category' and 'Count' respectively.

 - Then, go to the "\_\_product\_\_" page and test out the product-specific components